Trauma and Codependency

 Treatment of Trauma

 Trauma can be emotional, physical, or environmental, and can range from experiencing a fire to emotional neglect.
 Healing trauma is like going back in time and feeling what was unexpressed, re-evaluating unhealthy beliefs and decisions, and getting acquainted with missing parts of yourself.
 Facing what happened is the first step in healing.
 Many people are in denial of trauma they experienced in childhood, particularly if they grew up in a stable environment.
-If parents weren’t abusive, but were emotionally unresponsive, you would still experience loneliness, rejection, and shame about yourself and feelings that you may have denied or completely repressed.
+If parents weren’t abusive but were emotionally unresponsive, you would still experience loneliness, rejection, and shame about yourself and feelings that you may have denied or completely repressed.
 This is emotional abandonment.

 Re-experiencing, feeling, and talking about what happened are significant parts of the healing process.
 Another step in recovery is grieving what you’ve lost.
 Stages of grief include anger, depression, bargaining, sometimes guilt, and finally acceptance.
-Acceptance doesn’t mean you approve of what happened, but you’re more objective about it without resentment or strong emotions.
-As you release pent-up emotion from your past, you have more energy and motivation to invest in your future.
+Acceptance doesn’t mean you approve of what happened, but you’re more objective without resentment or strong emotions.
+As you release pent-up emotions from your past, you have more energy and motivation to invest in your future.

 In this process, it’s essential – and too often omitted – that you discern false beliefs you may have adopted as a result of the trauma and substitute healthier ones.
 Usually, these are shame-based beliefs stemming from childhood shaming messages and experiences.
-Recovery also entails identifying and changing how you relate and talk to yourself that leads to undesirable outcomes and behavior and outcomes.
+Recovery also entails identifying and changing how you relate and talk to yourself that leads to undesirable behavior and outcomes.

 PTSD and trauma do not resolve on their own.
 It’s important to get treatment as soon as possible.
 There are several treatment modalities recommended for healing trauma, including CBT, EMDR, Somatic Experiencing, and Exposure Therapy.